-println!("hi number {} from the main thread!", i);
+println!("hi number {i} from the main thread!");

 thread::sleep(Duration::from_millis(1));

 }

 handle.join().unwrap();

 }

-Saving a JoinHandle from thread::spawn to guarantee the thread is run to completion
+Saving a JoinHandle<T> from thread::spawn to guarantee the thread is run to completion

 Calling join on the handle blocks the thread currently running until the thread represented by the handle terminates.
 Blocking a thread means that thread is prevented from performing work or exiting.
 Because we’ve put the call to join after the main thread’s for loop, running Listing 16-2 should produce output similar to this: